aces/Loris/docs/API/LorisRESTAPI.md

 ```

 Settings which are global across Loris for a Loris instance can be retrieved through
-any project and will all return the same value.
+any project and as all will return the same value.

 useProjects represents a boolean determining whether "projects" are enabled for
 this Loris instance.